MehmoodHashmi/Documentation-as-Code-DaC/README.md

 ## Project plan

-After the high-level planning is complete, the project manager creates a more detailed **_project plan_**.
+After high-level planning is complete, the project manager creates a more detailed **_project plan_**.
 It serves as a roadmap for the project, defining the key project milestones and placing them on a timeline.
 This document evolves together with the project, capturing all changes and decisions and facilitating communication among project stakeholders.

 ## Project status report